 10 things to consider before choosing a ground control station (GCS)

-Choosing the right ground control station can be a difficult and complicated process.
-Here are some things to consider before deciding on your ground control station.
+Choosing the right ground control station can be a complicated process.
+Here's what to consider before deciding on your ground control station.

 Ground control stations come in many shapes and sizes and the price can differ significantly.
 Before initiating the design and purchase of a ground control station it is important to define the “need to have” and “nice to have” requirements.
 These are impacted by the operations for which the ground control station is being used, and the capabilities of the unit being controlled.
 Below you find some of the typical factors that can impact your choice of ground control station.